 Be Mindful of Changes to Gas Mileage

 One unavoidable reality you are going to face is decreased gas mileage.
 This is due to the fact that your vehicle is exerting more energy to haul a heavier load.
 The exact amount you can expect to lose will depend on the type of vehicle you have and the weight of the trailer.
-However, if you are planning a lengthy road trip with your trailer, then you can expect to visit gas stations more often.
+However, if you are planning a long road trip with your trailer, then you can expect to visit gas stations more often.

 Get Your Car Checked